decred/dcrwallet/rpc/documentation/api.md

 #### `GetAccountExtendedPubKey`

 The `GetAccountExtendedPubKey` method queries the wallet for an account pubkey.
-If no account is provided, then it returns the master pubkey.
+If no account is provided or the provided account number is beyond the current account index, then it returns an error.

 **Request:** `GetAccountExtendedPubKeyRequest`

-- `string account`: The account name to retrieve the pubkey.
+- `uint32 account_number`: The number of the account to retrieve the pubkey.

 **Response:** `GetAccountExtendedPubKeyResponse`